 Unfortunately, the poster does not show a historical event.
 Nevertheless, it makes me dream about some Freiburgers who - following the occupation of their city on July 7, 1849, by Prussian troops - fled and eventually embarked for the States on a ship of the Federal Navy flying the Federal Insignia and Freiburg's flag with St. George's Cross too.

-Click on the following links if you want to read more about the Revolution in Baden or about the Bundesflotte in German.
+Click on the following links to read more about the Revolution in Baden or about the Bundesflotte in German.